Ooma (NYSE:OOMA) Announces Quarterly Earnings Results

-Ooma (NYSE:OOMA) released its earnings results on Tuesday.
-The technology company reported $0.11 EPS for the quarter, beating the Zacks’ consensus estimate of $0.08 by $0.03, Fidelity Earnings reports.
+Ooma (NYSE:OOMA) issued its quarterly earnings data on Tuesday.
+The technology company reported $0.11 earnings per share for the quarter, beating the consensus estimate of $0.08 by $0.03, Fidelity Earnings reports.
 Ooma had a negative return on equity of 3.19% and a negative net margin of 1.44%.

-In related news, VP James A. Gustke sold 1,403 shares of the stock in a transaction on Friday, March 12th.
-The stock was sold at an average price of $18.00, for a total transaction of $25,254.00.
-Following the sale, the vice president now directly owns 128,285 shares of the company’s stock, valued at $2,309,130.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, CFO Ravi Narula sold 9,650 shares of Ooma stock in a transaction dated Tuesday, March 9th.
-The stock was sold at an average price of $17.05, for a total value of $164,532.50.
-Following the completion of the sale, the chief financial officer now owns 274,659 shares of the company’s stock, valued at $4,682,935.95.
+In related news, VP James A. Gustke sold 1,403 shares of Ooma stock in a transaction dated Friday, March 12th.
+The stock was sold at an average price of $18.00, for a total value of $25,254.00.
+Following the completion of the sale, the vice president now owns 128,285 shares of the company’s stock, valued at approximately $2,309,130.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, CEO Eric B. Stang sold 7,535 shares of Ooma stock in a transaction dated Wednesday, March 10th.
+The stock was sold at an average price of $17.53, for a total value of $132,088.55.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 18,588 shares of company stock valued at $321,875.
-9.90% of the stock is owned by company insiders.
+In the last three months, insiders sold 18,588 shares of company stock valued at $321,875.
+9.90% of the stock is currently owned by insiders.

 About Ooma